ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

 - when a newer Zebra version opens an older state, each required upgrade is run on the entire state.

 ### In-Place Upgrade Goals
+[upgrade-goals]: #upgrade-goals

+Here are the goals of in-place upgrades:
 - avoid a full download and rebuild of the state
 - the previous state format must be able to be loaded by the new state
   - this is checked the first time CI runs on a PR with a new state version.
     After the first CI run, the cached state is marked as upgraded, so the upgrade doesn't run again.
 If CI fails on the first run, any cached states with that version should be deleted.
+- the upgrade and full sync formats must be identical
+  - this is partially checked by the state validity checks for each upgrade (see above)
 - previous zebra versions should be able to load the new format
   - this is checked by other PRs running using the upgraded cached state, but only if a Rust PR runs after the new PR's CI finishes, but before it merges